 July 13, 2018

 Let’s be brutally honest here… If you are a parent experiencing a divorce or separation, regardless of the ages of your children, it is easy to feel overwhelmed by the thought of raising a child by yourself or co-parenting apart.
-There is so much to learn when it comes to raising your kids in two homes, and court-approved parent education programs can help guide you onto a path of effective co-parenting with your ex-spouse, as well as several resources that will help you put the thing that you and your spouse can most agree on, your children’s well-being, first and foremost.
+There is so much to learn when it comes to raising your kids in two homes.
+Court-approved parent education programs can help guide you onto a path of effective co-parenting with your ex-spouse.
 Here are 7 reasons why you should look forward to your Parent Education Program requirement.

 1. No Spouses Allowed